 While it is not the highest vantage point, a beautifully landscaped sandstone platform provides a clear viewing point out over Bateau Bay.
 Plenty of parking is available, and picnic tables and amenities are close by.
-Check out our notes on our favourite bushwalks below! – Park the car here and take the bushwalk to the top of Crackneck for the ultimate whale watching location.
+Check out our notes on our favourite bushwalks below! – Park the car here and take the bushwalk to the top of Crackneck.
 It is not a difficult bushwalk however the surface is uneven, and it is undulating terrain.

 - Copacabana Beach – Whale Watching Platform – Captain Cook Lookout.